umarulaimann/selenium-gms-scheduling/README.md

   ```
   C:\Users\umarul\OneDrive - Gas Malaysia Berhad\GMS Manual\Scheduling\2025\51.
 March 2025\Network (Monthly)
   ```
+  However, this will be changed later due to requirement to run on cloud.
+This path will be changed to Microsoft SharePoint integration which the data from the automation
+  will be downloaded into

 - Logging is enabled to track downloaded and skipped files.

 ## Cloud Execution (GitHub Actions)